Get a free, no obligation personal loan quote with rates as low as 9.99%

 Main Features Of A Bully Offer

-There are several things that set preemptive bully offers apart from other real estate transactions, including but not limited to:
+There are several things that set preemptive bully offers apart from other real estate transactions, including the following:

-• Speed – Generally, most homebuyers will send their bully offer to the seller within the first few hours or days of the property being listed.
+• Offer Made Shortly After Listing.
+Generally, most homebuyers will send their bully offer to the seller within the first few hours or days of the property being listed.
 This helps them get ahead of as many other potential buyers as possible and lets the seller know they’re serious.

-• Above Asking Price – The majority of homebuyers will also make their bully offers well over the seller’s initial price tag to hook them.
-If the offer is enticing enough, the seller might forgo the future auction process altogether.
+• Above Asking Price.
+The majority of homebuyers will also make their bully offers well over the seller’s initial price tag to hook them.
+If the home offer is enticing enough, the seller might forgo the future auction process altogether, which is the buyer’s ultimate goal with a bully offer.

 How Does A Bully Offer Work?